Maps can help us make sense of our complex world. Life cycle assessment (LCA) can do the same for your organization.

 Aluminum and plastics companies approached Hamburg to discuss the policy.
 These interactions, Bockhorn says, “showed us that through policy changes we can create an impact on companies to take action.”
 Going forward, Hamburg plans to focus on collaboration “Many local authorities are interested to take over the same policies,” says Bockhorn.
 The Senate also plans to work with companies and other stakeholders to find sustainable solutions.

-Using LCA to Identify Emerging Issues & Innovate
+Using LCA to Identify Emerging Issues & Innovate, with the PAC Packaging Consortium

-Experience has taught the PAC the importance of LCA, says PAC CEO and President Jim Downham.
+Experience has taught the packaging industry association PAC the importance of LCA, says PAC CEO and President Jim Downham.

 In 2005, polylactic acid (PLA) emerged as a packaging material predicted to revolutionize the packaging industry.
 It was the first plant-based packaging material.
 Recovering PLA from the waste stream was thought to be straightforward.